k4m4/terminals-are-sexy/README.md

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines]() first.

-I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them]() by adding :+1: to them.
-Pull requests will be merged when their votes reach **20**.
+Pull requests might be kept open if I haven't decided whether additions are *sexy* enough.